Alejogb1/job-board/blog-data/why-am-i-getting-buildah-run-container-not-known-errors.md

 id: "why-am-i-getting-buildah-run-container-not-known-errors"
 ---

-, let's tackle this "container not known" error with `buildah run`, a frustration I've certainly encountered more than a few times.
+, "container not known" error with `buildah run`, a frustration I've certainly encountered more than a few times.
 It's one of those issues that can make you feel like you're staring into the abyss, especially after a long day of building and debugging.
 From what I've seen in the trenches of container development, there are a few common culprits behind this seemingly simple error.
 It’s seldom about what you think initially.

 The core problem revolves around `buildah`'s management of container identifiers and the lifecycle of those containers. `buildah run` isn’t like `docker run` in its approach.
 Instead of creating a new container based on an image, `buildah run` _operates on an existing container, typically one created with `buildah from` or `buildah bud`_.
 This is where things can get a bit dicey.
 If the container identifier you’re passing to `buildah run` doesn't match an actively managed container, then you’re going to see the dreaded "container not known" error.